 You are looking for a medium roundish shape.

-Place the chappatti on the hot tava, pulling the cling away now and do not move the chappatti from the heat until it comes away from the pan itself, if you try to flip it earlier, it will just stick to the pan and make a mess.
+Place the roti on the hot tava, pulling the cling away now and do not move the roti from the heat until it comes away from the pan itself, if you try to flip it earlier, it will just stick to the pan and make a mess.

 Once the first side moves freely, flip this over and allow it to cook.